maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

 ## Background

-For the background, I switched to Photoshop as it will be pixel-based.
+For the background, I switched to Photoshop as it's pixel-based.
 It's important to work in CMYK colors here and make sure the document is at least 300dpi, large enough for the intended poster size - it's a pain to scale pixel artwork up later on.

 <figure class="extend">
     <img src="{{ 'background.jpg' | media(page) }}" width="752" height="414" alt="a red background with multiple layers of detail applied" loading="lazy" />